jlricon/rust-matmul/README.md

-# The Glorious Rust Matrix Multiplication Benchmark
+# The Glorious Rust Matrix Multiplication Benchmark (And assorted performance benchmarks)

 What's the best way to multiply matrices in Rust?
 Here's a benchmark of a few libraries.